 Welcome back to the Grasshopper®-BricsCAD® connection blog post series!
 In the previous post, we looked at the technology behind the Grasshopper-BricsCAD connection.
 In this post, you will learn how to write a simple Grasshopper script to create a parametric “frame”.
-In the next post, you will learn how to add BIM data to this.
+In the next post, you will learn how to add BIM data.

 You can follow along step by step or cheat and download the ZIP-folder.
 Where you’ll find the completed scripts.

 In this post you will learn:

 First of all, it is important that your Grasshopper-BricsCAD connection is set up correctly.
 To do this see the Grasshopper-BricsCAD connection help page.
 Once your connection is up and running, you should see a new tab in the Ribbon, this allows you to launch both Rhino and Grasshopper from within BricsCAD.
 For this exercise we will only use Grasshopper but you should know that Rhino is actually running in the background anyhow.

 If you are still unsure of the Grasshopper workflow, take a look at Part 1 – What is Generative Design?.

 Launch a new drawing